Ronald & Carrie Ludwig Duke in Silicon Valley Program

 (SS) 1.0 Credit

-Prerequisite: No prior coursework is required and program is open to all majors.
+Prerequisite: No prior coursework is required and the program is open to all majors.
+Students should not be deterred from applying if they have not previously taken relevant coursework.

 *Relation to I&E Certificate: This course satisfies either the gateway or elective course requirement for the Innovation and Entrepreneurship Certificate program.